josephtownshend/CV/README.md

 *Freelance Graphic Designer*

 During my time at South Kiosk my role was as graphic designer, I worked on in-house print ephemera as well as digital marketing and assets.
 I worked on the visual identity for Vestige, an exhibition of nostalgic tech held at the Design Museum, London.

+## Skills

+- A Genuine Thirst For Knowledge
+  - Since embarking on my coding journey I have discovered a real drive to understand the processes and technologies we use as part of our daily practice on a very deep level.
+Rather than grappling with the newest tech trends, I find myself much more drawn towards breaking down knowledge into its most rudimentary core components.
+I have found that in acquiring a deeper level of understanding I am able to much more readily implement my learning into everyday tasks.

+- Mentoring & Skill Sharing
+  - During my time at Makers Academy I mentored two students through the initial stages of their coding journey.
+This was a great challenge for me, and an opportunity to coach students through areas that I too had struggled with.
+It also shone a light on my own progress and how teaching others can be a valuable way to deepen that knowledge and understanding.
+I wrote a blog about this experience, [it's avaliable to read here](https://medium.com/@joetownshend1/learning-through-the-lens-of-mentorship-631b2b834df0).

+- Creative Problem Solving
+  - During my time running <a href="https://www.instagram.com/houseworkpress/">Housework(Press)</a> I operated a Riso MZ970 printer as our main means of production.
+The Riso is a large grey Japanese printer that runs on outdated software, spare parts and constant maintenance.
+The machine is very idiosyncratic so subsequently I spent a great deal of time not only troubleshooting the printer itself but also creating solutions to realise complex artwork, this is something that I became adept at and also thoroughly enjoyed.

 ## Interests